quanganh569/AdGuardHome/.github/ISSUE_TEMPLATE/Bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve NCSC-Sense
+about: Create a bug report to help us improve WESAFE
 ---

 <!-- As an open-source project with a dedicated but small maintainer team, it can sometimes take a long time for issues to be addressed so please be patient and we will get back to you as soon as we can. -->